 Crashes.
 When alcohol-impaired crashes do occur, they are estimated to cost tens of billions of dollars in lost productivity, workplace losses, legal and court expenses, medical costs, emergency medical services, insurance administration, congestion, and property damage.
 NHTSA, National Center for Statistics and Analysis, Traffic Safety Facts: 2018 Data, Alcohol Impaired Driving 3 (December 2019) [hereinafter NHTSA].
 The North Carolina Division of Motor Vehicles reported in 2018 that there were 11,345 alcohol-involved crashes.
 Those crashes resulted in injuries to 7,602 persons and in the deaths of 411 others.
 North Carolina Division of Motor Vehicles, North Carolina 2018 Traffic Crash Facts 4.

 Fatalities.
 Alcohol-impaired driving is involved in more traffic deaths nationally than any other driving behavior identified and isolated by researchers.
-NHTSA at 8.
+NHTSA, National Center for Statistics and Analysis Traffic Safety Facts: 2018 Data, Summary of Motor Vehicle Crashes 6 (November 2020).
 In 2018, 29 percent of all fatal traffic crashes in the United States involved an alcohol-impaired driver.
 Id.
 In contrast, 26 percent of fatalities nationwide were speeding-related.
-Id. at 9.
+Id. at 6.